Essential Concepts#

 Generic IOC Source Repositories:

-Define how a Generic IOC image is built, this does not typically include source code, but instead is a set of instructions for building the Generic IOC image by compiling source from a number of upstream support module repositories.
-Boilerplate IOC source code is also included in the Generic IOC source repository and can be customized if needed.
-These have been tested:
+Define how a Generic IOC image is built.
+This is mostly a set of instructions for compiling source from upstream support module repositories, rather than source code itself.
+Boilerplate IOC source is included too and can be customised if needed.
+Tested on:

 • GitHub